 Do not spend more than you can afford

-Badly want to take a vacation?
+Want to take a vacation?
 Save for it first.
 Eating instant Ramen noodles every day of the week for two months after a vacation, much-needed or not, is not exactly what you would call “living your dream life”.

 Make budgeting fun